 Sofiensäle

-The Sofiensäle, a magnificent testimony to the Secessionist architecture of the late 19th century, is an important cultural venue in the heart of the 3rd district, combining historical elegance with modern event technology.
-The 700 m² main hall, which was restored to its original splendor after a devastating fire in 2001, offers space for up to 500 people.
-The convenient location close to the Landstraße subway station (U3, U4) makes candlelight concerts in the Sofiensäle a special experience.
-Streetcar lines 1 and O stop directly at Marxergasse – just a 3-minute walk away.
+The Sofiensäle, a magnificent example of late 19th-century Secessionist architecture, is an important cultural venue in the heart of the 3rd district, combining historical elegance with modern event technology.
+The 700 m² main hall, which was restored in keeping with its original design after a devastating fire in 2001, has been restored to its former glory and can accommodate up to 500 people.
+Its convenient location not far from the Landstraße subway station ( U3, U4) makes candlelight concerts in the Sofiensäle a special experience.
+Tram lines 1 and O stop directly at Marxergasse – just a 3-minute walk away.

 Address: Marxergasse 17